0xcafed00d/tac08/README.md

 ## how do I get sound working then?
 The way sound is implemented in tac08 is not ideal, but given current my current work loads and complexity of the Pico-8 sound system I feel it is a reasonable compromise.
 In order to have tac08 play sound you need to export your sound effects from Pico-8 as wav files.
-I have found then sound effects do no export completely if they have loops within them.
+I have found that sound effects do not export completely if they have loops within them.

 Exporting the sound effects is a two stage process.
 First paste the following code into the Pico-8 command prompt:
 ```
 for a=0x3200,0x42ff,68 do poke(a+66,0) poke(a+67,0) end cstore(0x3100,0x3100,0x1200,"audio.p8")
 ```
 This will save out a cart called "audio.p8" containing only the unlooped sfx data.

-Next export the actual sfx as wav files:
+Next load the audio.p8 cart and export the actual sfx as wav files:
 ```
+load "audio.p8"
 export "cart%d.wav"
 ```